omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 [to local](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#to_local-output): 0.
 Alice2 & Bob 60,
 [to remote](https://github.com/lightningnetwork/lightning-rfc/blob/master/03-transactions.md#to_remote-output): 1.
 Bob 60.

-`to local output` sends funds back to the owner of this commitment transaction and thus must be timelocked using for example sequence number =1000.
-By breach remedy transaction, this money will be sent to the counterparty(Bob) immediatly(without delay), if Alice tries to broadcast C1a to claim more money after she pays by C2a.
+`to local output` sends funds back to the owner of this commitment transaction and thus must be timelocked using (for example) sequence number =1000.

 Alice must send the hex `rsmc_hex` of the transaction based on `to local output` to Bob to verify and sign.
-The transaction based on `to remote output` is named `counterparty_tx`, and Alice must send the hex `to_counterparty_tx_hex` to Bob to sign as well.
+The transaction based on `to remote output` is named `to_counterparty_tx`, and Alice must send the hex `to_counterparty_tx_hex` to Bob to sign as well.
 In message `-352`, the signed arguments are `signed_to_counterparty_tx_hex` and `signed_rsmc_hex` respectively.

+Bob constructs the symmetric transaction C2b and hands it back to Alice for signing.

 1. type: -351 (commitment_tx)
 2. data: